EmparYahui/urban-oer-chinese/03_assessment/01_assessment_framework.md

 Assessment follows five principles:

 - **Integrated evaluation**: language, mediation, multimodality, and OER quality are assessed jointly
-- **Process + product orientation**: both learning trajectories and final artefacts are evaluated
+- **Process + product orientation**: both learning trajectories and final artefacts are analysed
-- **Situated assessment**: evaluation is grounded in urban and contextual learning environments
+- **Situated assessment**: evaluation is grounded in urban, contextualised learning environments
 - **Openness-aware assessment**: outputs are evaluated for reuse, adaptation, and circulation potential
-- **Research alignment**: assessment generates analyzable data for empirical study
+- **Research alignment**: assessment generates structured data for empirical analysis

 ---

 ## 🧩 Assessment architecture

-The system combines three layers:
+The system operates through three interdependent layers:

-### 1. Global analytic rubric
+### 1. Evaluation instrument layer (what is applied)
-Core evaluation instrument applied to all artefacts.
+Global analytic rubric used for consistent artefact assessment.

-### 2. Dimension-specific criteria
+### 2. Analytical interpretation layer (how meaning is analysed)
-Focused analytical lenses for research interpretation.
+Dimension-specific criteria used for qualitative and research-oriented interpretation.

-### 3. Qualitative evidence layer
+### 3. Evidence and data layer (what is produced)
-Reflective and observational data (teacher + learner).
+Triangulated data sources derived from learner activity and observation.

 ---